angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 In April 2023, the Angular team outlined their vision of signal-based components in [RFC #49682](https://github.com/angular/angular/discussions/49682).
 The long-term goal is to phase out traditional lifecycle hooks, though the RFC discusses retaining `ngOnInit` and `ngOnDestroy`.
 (Now, we also have replacements for these.)
-The document proposed introducing `afterRenderEffect()` as part of a roadmap, and with Angular 19, the final vision of signal-based components is beginning to take shape.
+The document proposed the introduction of `afterRenderEffect()` as part of a roadmap, and with Angular 19, the final vision of signal-based components is starting to take shape.

 The addition of `effect()` and `afterRenderEffect()` showcases how Angular is moving in this direction.
 These effects are more intuitive for managing component state changes and post-render interactions, thus making the old lifecycle hooks redundant.